sty00a4-code/peng-parser/README.md

-# PENG!
+# PENG-PARSER
-An interpreted programming language for writting code fast
+The parser for the Peng programming language.